ember-learn/guides-source/guides/release/testing/testing-tools.md

     <div class="cta-note-body">
       <div class="cta-note-heading">Tomster says...</div>
       <div class="cta-note-message">
         While you can use CSS classes as selectors, a best practice for testing is to <strong>separate the concerns between styling and testing</strong>.
-Class names and DOM structure change over time—for the better—by you, your team, and addon developers.
+Class names and DOM structure change over time—for the better—by you, your team, and add-on developers.
 If you rely on CSS classes, your tests will break and need a significant rewrite.
       </div>
     </div>
     <img src="/images/mascots/tomster.png" role="presentation" alt="">
   </div>
 </div>

-[Ember Test Selectors](https://github.com/simplabs/ember-test-selectors) is an addon that helps you **write tests that are more resilient to DOM changes**.
+[Ember Test Selectors](https://github.com/simplabs/ember-test-selectors) is an add-on that helps you **write tests that are more resilient to DOM changes**.
 You use `data-test-*` attributes to mark the elements that will be used in your tests.
-The addon works with QUnit DOM and helpers from [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/).
+The add-on works with QUnit DOM and helpers from [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/).
 It also removes the `data-test-*` attributes in the production build.

 Consider the example of a button component again.
 This time, our component can display a Material icon in addition to the label.